Wednesday, 11 January 2017

 1. Small Stones (Minimal Symptoms)

-• Pain Relievers: Ibuprofen or Naproxen sodium.
+• Pain Relievers: Over-the-counter medications like Ibuprofen (Advil, Motrin IB) or Naproxen sodium (Aleve).

 2. Large Stones (Surgical Procedures)